eslint/archive-website/docs/rules/space-after-function-name.md

 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->
 # Require or disallow spaces following function names (space-after-function-name)

-**Deprecation notice**: This rule is deprecated and has been superseded by the [space-before-function-paren](space-before-function-paren rule.
+**Deprecation notice**: This rule is deprecated and has been superseded by the [space-before-function-paren](space-before-function-paren) rule.
 It will be removed in ESLint v1.0.

 Whitespace between a function name and its parameter list is optional.